-A trip to Cornwall meant that I didn’t trap again in the garden until 11-12th September by which time the catch had a very definite autumn feel to it with Herald, Centre-barred Sallow, Angle Shades and Black Rustic all NFY.
+A trip to Cornwall meant that I didn’t trap again in the garden until 11-12th September.
+By this time the catch had a very definite autumn feel to it with Herald, Centre-barred Sallow, Angle Shades and Black Rustic all NFY.

-Again the standout moth was a wandering micro – Oxyptilus distans (Breckland Plume) again new to TG20D with only four prior TG20 records.
-Another micro species Eudonia angustea (Narrow-winged Grey) although NFY was expected at this point in the year.
+Again the standout moth was a wandering micro-moth; Oxyptilus distans (Breckland Plume).
+This was also new for TG20D and there are only four prior TG20 records.
+Another micro-moth species Eudonia angustea (Narrow-winged Grey) was NFY and expected around this date.

-Moths were a bit thin through the rest of September notables included a NFY Barred Sallow and a couple of smart Box-tree Moths on 21st and a rather battered new for garden Frosted Orange on 29th when Lunar Underwings peaked at 12.
+Moths were a bit thin through the rest of September.
+Notable species on 21st included a Barred Sallow (NFY) and a couple of smart Box-tree Moths.
+A rather battered Frosted Orange on 29th was new for the garden and Lunar Underwings peaked at 12.

-I only ran four traps in October, but remarkably still managed to record two new moths for the garden; Mallow 5th and Brick 19th.
+I only ran four traps in October.
+However I still managed to record two new moths for the garden; Mallow 5th and Brick 19th.

-November began with a near perfect night for mothing which delivered 28 individual of 14 species including a late migrant Silver-Y and a splash of late autumn colour in the form of three recently emerged Red-green Carpets.
+November began with a near perfect night for moth-trapping.
+The traps contained 28 individual of 14 species including a late migrant Silver-Y. There was also a splash of late autumn colour in the form of three recently emerged Red-green Carpets.
 Feathered Thorn and Acleris sparsana (Ashy Button) were both NFY.
 But pride of place was went to the slim and unobtrusive Blair’s Shoulder Knot which was a new species for me.

-And that was it until a mild and mercifully dry night towards the end of the month persuaded me to switch on a trap which rewarded me with four furry chocolate NFY December Moths and a beautifully marked Mottled Umber which was new to the garden.
-One more trap in early December added the expected Winter Moth at which point it was time to wind things up until the first mild nights in February.
+A mild, and mercifully dry night, towards the end of the month persuaded me to switch on the trap.
+I was rewarded with four furry chocolate December Moths (NFY).
+In addition a beautifully marked Mottled Umber which was new to the garden.
+A final trap in early December made the expected Winter Moth the last of teh autumn moths in the garden.
+It was time to wind things up until the first mild nights in February.

 In recent years taxonomy, the branch of the life sciences concerned with the classification of living organisms, has been revolutionised by the ability to rapidly, and inexpensively, read genetic material.
 Whereas once upon time classification of species was based largely on measurements and morphology (in the case of birds – structure and plumage) of museum specimens now differences in genetic make up provides important evidence as to the validity of a species.
 In the case of birds an ability to turn a digital recording of songs and call into a sonogram – a graph of the frequency (pitch) of bird’s sound versus time that can act as a digital fingerprint has also become a valuable tool in the toolkit of both the professional taxonomist and field birder.
 This last technique has been pioneered and used to great effect by the Sound Approach team